-17. Appointment of people to provide reports
+17. Appointing people to provide reports (Act s.
+139)

 (1) Unless subregulation (2) applies, a person referred to in section 139(1) is to be appointed from the panel.

 (2) If the Court considers that a report is required from a person with particular qualifications or experience and such a person is not on the panel, the Court may appoint for the purposes of section 139 a person who, in the opinion of the Court, has the necessary qualifications or experience.